-I was visiting with my best friend in her matrimonial home.
+I was visiting with my best friend in her matrimonial home when she told me something that I can't forget in a hurry.
 She has a good marriage, her husband is a good and caring man, a caring father.

-Not regretting her marriage, she however made a statement saying how much she sometimes find the issue of submission hard to bear, the fact that she has lost that liberty which singles enjoy of being able to make decisions for themselves without consulting and getting the approval of their spouse.
+Not regretting her marriage, she however, made a statement saying how much she sometimes find the issue of submission hard to bear, the fact that she has lost that liberty which singles enjoy of being able to make decisions for themselves without consulting and getting the approval of a spouse.

 We both laughed, but the point she passed across was that marriage is not something singles should be eager to jump into for the sake of status.

-Beside sex and companionship, marriage has its own challenges which can be nasty if the covenant is entered into for the wrong reasons and with the wrong person.
+Sex and companionship are good reasons to seek marriage, but singles must understand that marriage has its own challenges which can be nasty if the covenant is entered into for the wrong reasons and with the wrong person.

 You can find fulfillment as a single.
 You don’t need to wait for marriage to be fulfilled.